meteor-velocity/velocity/CONTRIBUTING.md

+##Reporting a bug?

+Checklist for reporting a bug

+* [ ] Reproducible bug with a repro

+If you can't do the reporoducible repo, then please be sure to do the following:

+* [ ] Attached output of `VELOCITY_DEBUG=1 meteor`
+* [ ] Attached content of `.meteor/versions`
+* [ ] Attached content of `.meteor/packages` file attached

+###Reproducible bug with a repro
+Please be sure you can reproduce the bug.
+We LOVE a reproducible repository that we can download and see the error happening.
+Often you'll find that creating a new repo and just narrowing down the error will highlight if the bug is with your code or in Velocity / frameworks.

+Also, please be sure to run:

+`VELOCITY_DEBUG=1 meteor`

+And post the log with your report.
+This gives us a good starting point.

+Antother thing that helps is the `.meteor/versions` file, please post that in the bug report.

+## About
 Velocity is a volunteer effort.
 We encourage you to pitch in.

 If you want to submit a patch, please fork the repo and follow the [Git Flow workflow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/)